St. Stephen's College, Balla Balla: Closing of St Stephen's

 In 1963, when the Central African Federation came to an end with the break-up of the Federation of Rhodesia and Nyasaland, most of the students traveled to the school from outside Rhodesia; most of the students travelled to the school by coach from Zambia (formerly: Northern Rhodesia) or Malawi (formerly: Nyasaland), others arrived by plane and private vehicle from Botswana, Mozambique, and the Transvaal province of South Africa.
 The school continued with these students crossing the new borders to get to school.

 In 1973, there were 219 pupils at St. Stephen's College.
 In this year, the Rhodesian government closed its border with Zambia and, even with the special dispensation given for students to cross the border, it became risky for pupils to travel.
 To make the border crossing at the Chirundu Bridge, over the Zambesi River, the boys had to change coaches while armed guards patrolled both sides of the border.
 After the border closure, it became difficult for parents in Zambia to transfer fees and enrollment dropped to 175 pupils.
 Under this pressure, the privately funded school closed in 1975.

-Memorial

-There is a memorial to St. Stephen's College, erected by the school's board of governors, where the entrance to the college used to be.
-This takes the form of a semicircle, of three linked short columns, not far from the Beitbridge-Bulawayo road near the junction with the Filabusi road.
-On the centre column is the foundation stone, which had been unveiled by the Governor of Southern Rhodesia, Sir Peveril William-Powlett.
-The left column bears a memorial plaque to the parents of Mr. Sanderson, previously on the college gates, and the right column bears the names of the members of the school's board of governors and the headmasters.
+Until early 2022 there was a memorial to St. Stephen's College, erected by the school's board of governors, where the entrance to the college used to be.
+It took the form of a semicircle, of three linked short columns, not far from the Beitbridge-Bulawayo road near the junction with the Filabusi road.
+On the centre column was the foundation stone, which had been unveiled by the Governor of Southern Rhodesia, Sir Peveril William-Powlett.
+The left column was a memorial plaque to the parents of Mr. Sanderson, previously on the college gates, and the plaque on the right column bore the names of the members of the school's board of governors and the headmasters.
+Today, only the core structure remains without the commemorative plaques.